flokoe/bash-hackers-wiki/docs/syntax/pe.md

 To the best of my knowledge, ksh93 is the only shell that acts differently.
 Rather than forcing nested expansions into quoting, a quote at the beginning and end of the nested region will cause the quote state to reverse itself within the nested part.
-I have no idea whether it\'s an intentional or documented effect, but it does solve the problem and consequently adds a lot of potential power to these expansions.
+I have no idea whether it's an intentional or documented effect, but it does solve the problem and consequently adds a lot of potential power to these expansions.